Insimbi Industrial Holdings (JSE:ISB) EBITDA: R4 Mil (TTM As of Feb. 2026)

 Insimbi Industrial Holdings Business Description

 Insimbi Industrial Holdings Ltd is a South Africa based company engaged in providing commodities like ferrous and non-ferrous alloys to the steel, aluminum, cement and foundry industries.
 In addition, it also operates in refractory materials and plastics division.
-The company's business segments are Non-ferrous, Ferrous, Refractory and Plastics.
+The company's business segments are Non-ferrous, Ferrous, and Refractory.
 The group generates the majority of the revenue from the Non-ferrous segment.
 Non-ferrous segment consists of the divisions which service the foundry and non-ferrous industry, both automotive and heavy, aluminum industry and the powder coating industry.
-The company exports internationally and derives its key revenue from South Africa.
+The company derives its key revenue from South Africa, and also has its presence in Cyprus, France, Mozambique, India, Hong Kong, Singapore, Switzerland, UAE, USA, UK, Zambia, and Other Countries.